Who is eligible for a NHS OpenAthens account?

-You must register against the correct OpenAthens organisation so that the system can recognise the online content you are eligible to access.
+You must register to the correct OpenAthens organisation so that the system can recognise the online content you are eligible to access.
 Enter and select your organisation name in the ‘Please enter your organisation’ box on the registration form.
 You can enter a couple of letters and a list of possible options will appear.
 Continue to type the name of your organisation until it becomes available for selection.
 If the organisation you work for is not on the list displayed, the system has not recognised your organisation.
-If this is the case, you may find the guidance to the right of the box helpful.
+If this is the case, you may find the guidance available on the page helpful.

 I do not work for a NHS organisation but I am eligible.
 Which organisation should I select?

-If you do not work in an NHS trust or hospital (for example, you are a GP, dentist, community nurse, public health consultant, pharmacist or social worker), please refer to guidance to the right of the box for additional information on the naming conventions for OpenAthens organisations to help you make the appropriate selection for your own organisation.
+If you do not work in an NHS trust or hospital (for example, you are a GP, dentist, community nurse, public health consultant, pharmacist or social worker), please refer to guidance available on the page for additional information on the naming protocols for OpenAthens organisations to help you make the appropriate selection for your own organisation.
 For example, if you are a GP in Manchester, you can find your organisation by typing “GPs” and “Manchester”, and selecting the organisation “GPs and Practice Staff in Greater Manchester”.

 If you cannot find your organisation and the system does not recognise the one you have entered, you will be prompted to select the county in which you work when you click on the Register button.
 Your application will be sent to the appropriate OpenAthens administrator for review.